rennokki/laravel-aws-eb/README.md

 ## .ebextensions/

-The `.envextensions` folder contains information about which commands to run during the deployment, such as migrations or copying files in the instance.
+The `.ebextensions` folder contains information about which commands to run during the deployment, such as migrations or copying files in the instance.

 In this repo, see `01_deploy.config` for a list of commands that will be ran upon deployment.